yuangc3/CS409_MP/README.md

 ### Deploying the MP
 In order for us to view and grade your MP, you will be deploying your webpage with Gitlab's pipelines.
 Due to [abuses with Gitlab's free pipeline](https://forum.gitlab.com/t/concern-about-gitlab-asking-for-credit-card/54479), you will need to provide a valid credit/debit card to verify you are a real user before deploying.
 You may see a $1 transaction on your account, don't panic, Gitlab does this to verify the card, **but no money will be transferred**.

+To test your code locally, in the file `package.json`, replace `"start": "export NODE_OPTIONS=--openssl-legacy-provider; webpack-dev-server --open` with `"start": "webpack-dev-server --open"`.
+However, DO NOT COMMIT these changes to your repository, as this will affect your code's ability to deploy.

 ## Grading Breakdown
 This assignment is worth 5% of your final grade.
 Breakdown is as follows:
 1. Correct HTML tags and content (2%)